FusionAuth/fusionauth-site/site/learn/expert-advice/gaming-entertainment/best-practices-spiky-registration.md

 These services have developer-friendly integration documentation, generally offer a free tier, and require minimal effort to integrate with your code as a middleware in your backend or frontend stack.

-Note that if you’re using a multistep registration form, you should make sure the alerts fire appropriately if an error occurs in the intermediary steps of the registration flow.
+Note that if you’re using a multi-step registration form, you should make sure the alerts fire appropriately if an error occurs in the intermediary steps of the registration flow.

 ## Use a CAPTCHA Service